 - Note compass direction to establish sun, shade, and wind direction.

-- Label any features added since plat plan created such as deck, patio, pool, etc.
+- Label any features added since the plat plan was created such as a deck, patio, pool, etc.

 - Locate and label existing landscaping.
 Indicate items to keep such as trees, label items to remove.

 - Identify problem areas, such as invasive plants.

 - Locate and label utilities.
 Call Miss Utility at 800-257-7777 or missutility.net (link is external)